Schedule Data Import [Video]

 • For more information on the detailed status of vehicle deployments go to the Vehicle Files Overview article.

-TIP: Please call the Avail Support Team (814-234-3394, Option 1) if you experience any issues related to your schedule data import.
+TIP: Please call the Avail Technical Support Team (814-234-3394, Option 1) if you experience any issues related to your schedule data import.
 We'll be glad to help you through the process.

 Schedule Data Import Video Demo